 Terry Cooke, Founder and Executive Director, China Partnership of Greater Philadelphia, and Senior Fellow, FPRI; author of Sustaining U.S.-China Cooperation in Clean Energy.

 Scott Moore, Senior Fellow, Kleinman Center for Energy Policy, University of Pennsylvania, and Young Professional, World Bank Group; author, High and Dry: Climate Change, Water, and the Economy.

 Denise van der Kamp, Post-Doctoral Fellow, Center for the Study of Contemporary China, University of Pennsylvania and (from 2018) Assistant Professor, City University of Hong Kong; author of the forthcoming Clean Air at What Cost (book project).

 Moderator: Jacques deLisle, Director, FPRI Asia Program, Professor of Law and Political Science and Deputy Director, Center for the Study of Contemporary China, University of Pennsylvania.

 1528 Walnut Street, Suite 610 Philadelphia.
 PA.
 US.
 19102

 Free and open to the public.
 Lunch following exclusively for Patrons Members ($500) of FPRI.

 Scott Moore - Scott Moore is a political scientist who studies environmental issues, and the author of Subnational Hydropolitics: Conflict, Cooperation, and Institution-Building in Shared River Basins.

-Jacques deLisle - Jacques deLisle is Director of FPRI’s Asia Program, Stephen A. Cozen Professor of Law, Professor of Political Science, and Director of the Center for the Study of Contemporary China at the University of Pennsylvania. ; Moderator
+Jacques deLisle - Jacques deLisle is the Director of the Asia Program at the Foreign Policy Research Institute.
+He is also the Stephen A. Cozen Professor of Law, Professor of Political Science, and Director of the Center for the Study of Contemporary China at the University of Pennsylvania. ; Moderator